binghuang2018/aqml/README.md

 # Demo

-A Demo is provided for an exemplified QM9 molecule (molecule III in Fig. 2C of reference [huang2017dna]), covering the four essential aspects of AML:
+A Demo is provided for an exemplified QM9 molecule (molecule I in Fig. 2C of reference [huang2017dna]), covering the four essential aspects of AML:

 - generation of amons
 - quantum chemistry calculations